raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 #### Every Balanced Word can be created by repeatedly inserting `()`

-Since every balanced word can be reduced to the empty string with removals, every balanced word can also be created with insertions.
+Since every balanced word can be reduced to the empty string with repeated removals, every balanced word can also be created with repeated insertions.
 This follows logically, but given a balanced word, can we find the necessary insertions to create it?
 Certainly, using the same approach as the recognizer:

 ```typescript
 function insertionsFor (word: string): number[] {